JustinLGates/keeper/Readme.md

 #### Visualization:

+-------------------------------------------------------------------------------DONE

-- Visitors can see all public keeps (login not required)
+- Visitors can see all public keeps (login not required) //DONE
-- Keeps are displayed in a card like format with all data rendered
+- Keeps are displayed in a card like format with all data rendered //DONE
-- Users have a dashboard route to see all their keeps and vaults
+- Users have a dashboard route to see all their keeps and vaults //DONE
-- Users can only see vaults they created
+- Users can only see vaults they created//DONE
-- Users can View all the keeps in a given vault
+- Users can View all the keeps in a given vault//DONE
-- Anytime a `keep` is `kept in a vault` the relevant count should go up
+- Anytime a `keep` is `kept in a vault` the relevant count should go up //DONE
+  ---------------------------------------------------------------------------------DONE

 #### Functionality:

 - Users can:

-- Register, login and be automatically logged on page refresh
+- Register, login and be automatically logged on page refresh //DONE
-- Create and Delete Keeps
+- Create and Delete Keeps //NEED TO COMPLETE
-- Create and Delete Vaults
+- Create and Delete Vaults //DONE
-- Only Delete **things they created**
+- Only Delete **things they created** //DONE
-- Add Keeps to Vaults
+- Add Keeps to Vaults //DONE
-- Remove Keeps from Vaults
+- Remove Keeps from Vaults // NEED TO COMPLETE

 ### Finished?